 Once it passes the quality test, we cut the tie, gut the interior very like a fish and then tear out the bottom skirt to reveal the full fillet of a tie, in all its glory.
 All of this is done by hand, no machine can do this…well I’m sure we could create one, but it would be a Rube Goldberg device worthy of the name.
 If we’re dealing with a sweet, monster sized 1970’s, Huggy Bear quality tie, it will have upwards of an 8 inch spread at the widest part.
 This provides wonderful space to accommodate our templates.
 We take each tie, and iron them, again by hand, so we can again inspect the quality (again), remove any seams that could affect our strengthening fabric and prepare it for cutting.

-We apply backer fabric to reinforce the wallet tie to ensure it is rigid enough to handle the wear and tear, but be flexible enough to provide years of use.
+We apply backer fabric to reinforce the tie wallets to ensure it is rigid enough to handle the wear and tear, but be flexible enough to provide years of use.
 This is done via ironing and prepares the tie for cutting.

 All these pieces are then sewn together, by loving hands of our devoted tie huggers in the United States.
 THIS IS SO TIME INTENSIVE that we wonder whey we do it sometimes.
 But in the end, the product produced is strong, superior and as we keep saying, unique and one-of-a-kind.
 The additional bonus is that they’re recycled.
 What was once a discarded tie, waiting for the land fill is now gaining a second life.
 We love what we do and we hope you can appreciate these items as much as we like creating them.